 I received Honours 2 from another University, but if I’d gotten the same mark at the University of Sydney I would have received Honours 1.
 Can I apply for an RTP Stipend/UPA?

 Your result remains at Honours 2 level.

-There are many scholarship options available beyond the APA/UPA.
+There are many scholarship options available beyond the RTP Stipend/UPA.
 You should refer to the Current Research Scholarships webpage to access the Research Scholarships Database, our Weekly Research Scholarships Email Bulletin and our Scholarships for Postgraduate Research Students information brochure.
 We recommend that you also check your faculty/department’s website for any additional scholarships that they may have on offer.

 Yes, although this depends on the length of your prior enrolment.

 You will incur advanced standing.
 Periods of prior enrolment in a postgraduate research degree will be deducted from the tenure of your RTP Stipend/UPA.
 Advanced standing refers to this period of deducted tenure.
 For example, a doctoral scholarship is awarded for 3 years with a possible maximum extension of 6 months.
 If you have already completed 1 year of your doctorate degree before being awarded a scholarship, you are only eligible to hold the scholarship for a maximum of 2.5 years (including the possible 6-month extension since your advanced standing is 1 year).

 To be eligible to apply for an RTP Stipend/UPA you must be eligible to receive at least 1 year of scholarship tenure after your advanced standing is deducted.

 When will I find out if my RTP Stipend/UPA application has been successful?

 Awards are determined on a quarterly basis, so you should receive the outcome within four months of application.

 I’m going overseas just before the RTP Stipend/UPA results will be released.
 Can I get my result a little bit earlier?